National Park Service, Interior.

 Comments that you submit in response to this notice are a matter of public record.
 We will include or summarize each comment in our request to OMB to approve this ICR.
 Before including your address, phone number, email address, or other personal identifying information in your comment, you should be aware that your entire comment—including your personal identifying information—may be made publicly available at any time.
 While you can ask us in your comment to withhold your personal identifying information from public review, we cannot guarantee that we will be able to do so.

 The information we collect in the special use applications allows park managers to determine if the requested use is consistent with the laws and NPS regulations referenced above and with the public interest.
 The park manager must also determine that the requested activity will not cause unacceptable impacts to park resources and values.
-The information is collected using the following NPS forms:
+The NPS uses the following form to collect information:

 - 10-930—Application for Special Use Permit;